(Being by no means a complete list of existing harpist problems)

-Whether he’s pestering one with questions, running and sliding on the slick floors directly toward one’s harp, whether siblings are sword fighting with various available objects or leaning in close to see what one’s hands are doing, whether the column of the harp seems like playground equipment, or all the baby really wants is a fistful of strings, harpists are universally thankful for observant parents and invariably irritated by those who are not.
+Whether he or she is distracting one with questions, running and sliding on the slick floors directly toward one’s harp, whether siblings are sword fighting with various available objects or leaning in close to see what one’s hands are doing, whether the column of the harp seems like playground equipment, or all the baby really wants is a fistful of strings, harpists are universally thankful for observant parents and invariably irritated with those who are not.

 4. The overeager helper

-A waiter, guest, church member or random passer-by might rush to open a door, swinging it directly into the harp column before one can reverse one’s momentum and back up.
+A server, guest, choir member or random passer-by might rush to open a door, swinging it directly into the harp column before one can reverse one’s momentum.
 Such moments always occur in slow motion from the harpist’s perspective.

 The helpful father of the bride might start wheeling the harp off down the sidewalk toward one’s vehicle, blissfully unaware that the harp is not yet strapped to the cart and that the parking lot is no place to leave one’s instrument and that the wind might blow it over, smashing it to smithereens if he doesn’t stay with it.